 Westport: start of the coastal road trip

 In Westport, you can choose from various campsites and holiday parks to spend the night.
-Make sure to use the free Spaceships travel & camping app to find all suitable campsites in New Zealand.
-Or if you prefer to skip camping, there are several motel & hostel options, for example, YHA Westport which is housed in a beautiful historical building.
+Make sure to use the free travel & camping app to find all suitable campsites in New Zealand.
+Or if you prefer to skip camping, there are several motel & hostel options, for example, Trip Inn Hostel (formerly known as YHA Westport) which is housed in a beautiful historical building.